You know what makes a healthy habit? Consistency. Sticking with a good habit can be the difference between achieving your goals or falling short.

 Habit 3: Regular Sleep Cycle

 A consistent sleep schedule makes a big difference.
 Heading to bed at a similar time every evening aligns your body clock and synchronises the time with when your body is naturally inclined towards rest with the time you're climbing into bed, as opposed to the moment you press play on Netflix.

 Most people need six to eight hours of sleep a night.
 And try to spend less time swiping on your phone just before bed - the blue light doesn’t do your sleep pattern any favours.

 Habit 4: Cook at home

 Sometimes you can’t help but eat out.
 We get it - food is delicious and you want to experience as much of it as possible.
-But not knowing how many calories we’re consuming can be a problem in the long term.
+But it’s important to remember the value of healthy homemade food.
 By mastering a few basic kitchen skills, not only can you learn to properly fuel your body but you'll be saving money, impressing your friends when you cook for them and probably snagging mad likes on Instagram.
 You can get some ideas from the Recipe section of our Insight section.

 Habit 5: Sit less